iosumit/iosumit/README.md

 - 🌱 I’m currently learning ML

-- 💞️ I’m looking to collaborate on flutter, android apps
+- 💞️ I’m looking to collaborate on Flutter, Android apps
 <!-- - 📫 How to reach me ... -->

 <!---